simonambridge/RTFAP2/TransactionHandlers/README.md

 ## Build the demo

-###In order to run this demo navigate to the TransactionHandlers directory
+###In order to run this demo navigate to the project TransactionHandlers directory

   * You should have already created the Cassandra keyspaces and tables using the creates_and_inserts.cql script
   * If you havent yet installed sbt (as root or use sudo) do this now: